HTML5 Output Settings

 Bias = 0 - Zooming in will cause the visible tiles to change just before there is 1 image pixel to 2 screen pixels.
 Zooming out will change the tiles just before there is 1 image pixel to 1 screen pixel.

-Switch HiDPI Bias* – This setting is similar to Switch Bias except for high resolution screens and ensures viewing of higher resolution images.
+Switch HiDPI Bias – This setting is similar to Switch Bias except it is for high resolution displays and ensures better viewing of high resolution images.